decent-chat/decent/docs/api.md

   "online": boolean,
-  "roles": array, // Array of string IDs for each role the user has, not including "user" or "everyone", "permissions": object, // Map of computed permissions the user has
+  "roles": array, // Array of string IDs for each role the user has, not including "user" or "everyone",

   "email": string | null // Only provided if the requested user is the same as the sessionID provides }